See the Photographs: Research & Ordering guide for order forms and related information

-Woman's leather side saddle with a floral pattern plush fabric seat.
-The saddle has a single slipper stirrup for the left foot with a heart shape cut out of the tread, an upright pommel for hooking the right leg, a horn to secure the right knee, and a cloth girth.
+Woman's leather side saddle with a floral pattern plush wool mohair fabric seat.
+The mohair appears to have been colored brown, green, black and red, and has areas of significant fading and color loss.
+The leather fenders on either side have a stippled pattern of impressed dots overall, with borders that have a 'wavy rope' pattern.
+The saddle has a single slipper stirrup for the left foot with a heart shape cut out of the tread, an upright pommel for hooking the right leg, a horn to secure the right knee, and a cloth girth cinch.
 Julia R. (Ingraham) Blake used the saddle.
 Julia married John Blake in 1858 and in 1861 brought the saddle with her when the couple moved from Massachusetts to Rochester, Minnesota.
 John Blake established a general merchandise store in Rochester and the couple lived there until 1882, when they moved to Minneapolis.
+No marking observed.

 Content Category: artifacts

-23 inches length pommel to cantle
+23 inches length (pommel to cantle)

-14 inches width seat
+14 inches width (seat)

-17 1/2 inches width left flap
+17 1/2 inches width (left flap)

-11 1/2 inches width right flap
+11 1/2 inches width (right flap)

-3 1/2 inches length stirrup iron, front to back
+3 1/2 inches length (stirrup iron, front to back)

-3 1/2 inches width stirrup iron, side to side
+3 1/2 inches width (stirrup iron, side to side)

 Used by: Blake, Julia R.

-Found at Boston, Suffolk County, Massachusetts, United States
+Found at: Boston, Suffolk County, Massachusetts, United States

-Used in Rochester, Olmsted County, Minnesota, United States
+Used in: Rochester, Olmsted County, Minnesota, United States

 Use: Exactly 1861